appium/appium-flutter-driver/README.md

 ## Installation

-In order to use `appium-flutter-driver`, we need to use `appium` version `1.16.0` or higher.
+- In order to use `appium-flutter-driver`, we need to use `appium` version `1.16.0` or higher.
-The version 1.0.0 and higher requires Appium 2.0.
+- The Appium Flutter Driver version 1.0 and higher require Appium 2.0.0.
+    - `1.8.0`+ require over Appium `2.0.0-beta.46`

 With Appium 2 (`appium@next`):
 ```